wordpress-mobile/app-secrets-management-ios/README.md

 If the app uses our secrets reppository,
 1. Navigate to `~/.mobile-secrets/iOS/`
 2. Create a new folder for your app and add a JSON file with your apps secrets.
-3. Commit the changes and push them to master.
+3. Commit the changes and push them to trunk.

 ### Copy files and folders